gwu-libraries/sheets-data-hub/README.md

   * Save the script.
 Then select **File** -> **Manage versions...** -> **Save new version** from the Script Editor menu.
 Now the script will be available to the local spreadsheets as a library.
   * Under **File** -> **Project properties**, copy the **Project key** (which you will need for the next step).

 5. Open each local sheet.
 Then open the Script Editor (**Tools** -> **Script editor...**) and give the local project a name.
   * Copy the code from the file **sync_call.js** and paste it into the Script Editor, overwriting the default dummy code.
   * Select **Resources** -> **Libraries** from the Script Editor menu.
 Enter the _project key_ (from step 4) into the space labeled **Add a library** and click **Add**.
 (If working with multiple versions of the code, make sure the correct version is selected from the menu above.)
   * Each of the three functions bound to this sheet makes a call to the library you have just enabled.
 If necessary, change the calls to `SerialsUpdate.update` and `SerialsUpdate.showSidebar`  to reflect your library name.
   * Save the script.

-6. Each user needs to have **Edit** permissions (through the Google Sheets sharing menu) for any local sheet they will use, _as well as_ to the data hub.
+6. Each user needs to have **Edit** permissions (through the Google Sheets sharing menu) for any local sheet they will use, _as well as_ for the data hub.
 (The latter is necessary for the `update` script to work properly.)
 Users should not make changes directly to the data hub, however.

-7.
+7. In order to enable scheduled backups, open the data hub spreadsheet, select **Tools** -> **Script editor.** From the script editor menu, select **Edit** -> **Curent project triggers**.
+Click the link to add a new trigger.
+Select the `backupSheet` function from the drop-down menu, and select the appropriate frequency, then click **Save**.
+The `backupSheet` function will create a copy of the data hub spreadsheet, appending the current date to the file name, and will save it to a folder called **backups** at the top-level of the Google drive of the owning account.